dnomotron/TouchID-Sudo/README.md

 ## Installation

-1. Place the bash script iteslf anywhere you like.
+1. Place the bash script itself anywhere you like.
+The default is `/usr/local/bin`
-2. Edit `com.user.addtouch.plist` and replace `/usr/local/bin/addTouch.sh` with wherever you placed the script in step 1 above.
+2. Edit `com.user.addtouch.plist` and replace `/usr/local/bin/addTouch.sh` with the full path to the script in step 1 above.
 3. Place `com.user.addtouch.plist` file in `/Library/LaunchDaemons/`
 4. Make sure the `addTouch.sh` script is executable.

+#### Note:

+Since the script should be in your path now, you can call it to go ahead and add touchID to pam's sudo file now.
+After future updates wipe you're custom sudo file, this will kick in on boot and update it.